espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Create README.md
 ================

-A README file would help users know better about your component.
-Usually it includes a brief introduction, the installation steps, and a simple getting-started tutorial.
+A README file will help users understand your component better.
+It typically includes a brief introduction, installation steps, and a simple getting-started tutorial.

 .. code:: text